The Animals in Science Committee roles are

 Who we are

-The Animals in Science Committee is an advisory non-departmental public body of the Home Office.
-The Chair of the Animals in Science Committee is Dr John Landers and there are twelve members of the Committee.
+The Animals in Science Committee is an advisory non-departmental public body that provides independent advice to the Home Office.
+The chair of the Animals in Science Committee is Dr John Landers and there are 12 members of the Committee.
 The names of the members can be found on the membership page.
-The Animals in Science Committee was established by the Animals (Scientific Procedures) Act 1986 as amended to comply with Directive EU 2010/63/EU which came in to force on the 1st January 2013.
+The Animals in Science Committee was established by the Animals (Scientific Procedures) Act 1986 as amended to comply with Directive EU 2010/63/EU which came in to force on 1 January 2013.
 Article 49 of this Directive requires each EU country to set up a National Committee for the Protection of Animals used for Scientific Purposes.
 In this country the committee is known as the Animals in Science Committee and has superseded the Animal Procedures Committee.